FrankWuuu/cocoapi-windows-install-tips/README.md

 # Install cocoapi in Windows.

-Install the COCO PythonAPI to the Python site-packages
+Install the COCO PythonAPI to the Python site-packages\
+If you find it helpful, please consider giving it a star🌟.

 - ## 1.
 Microsoft Visual C++ 14.0
   First of all, you should make sure that you have install the Microsoft Visual C++ 14.0 or greater.